-- American Psychological Association (APA) might be used for a school project on physics, biology, chemistry, geography or any of the sciences.
-It’ll also be used for research papers.
+- American Psychological Association (APA) might be used for a school project on behavioral and social sciences.
+It’s used for subjects such as psychology, education, social work and even business subjects.

 - Turabian, which is part of the Chicago Manual of Style, can also be used for school projects in history or social studies.